Dr-schobi/bug-byte/README.md

  0  0  0 12  0  0  0  0  0  0 24  0  0  0 20  0  7  0  0  0  0  0  0  0
 ```
 Check successful!
+The printing function looks rather complex from the output formatting.
 I used this function a lot for debugging.
 With `pos` being set to a position, I can also illustrate where we are currently.
 For `pos=2` this would give some lines around 'BD'.
-Nice to watch when thousands scroll by.
+Nice to watch when thousands of lines scroll by.

 ```
 AB AC|BD|CD EF CF KF FH GH HI KH MH DI IJ MI LK OK KP MN OP PQ MQ QR RO